Need Help? Give us a call.

-Once you’ve landed on a machine, you have to stock it with inventory to match.
+Once you’ve landed on a vending machine, you’re well on your way to starting a vending machine business.
+Next, you have to stock it with inventory.

 Product selection is an excellent opportunity to boost sales.
 Rather than choosing to stock items based on wider food and beverage trends, pay attention to local, site-specific needs.
 To stay on the safe side, don’t over-order stock in the beginning, and adjust your offerings based on demand.

-If you choose to provide combined food and beverage services, drinks will make up most of your sales.
+If you choose to provide combined food and beverage services in your vending machine business, drinks will make up most of your sales.
 As the growing refreshments market expands from soda to coffee, flavored water, and healthier beverages like coconut water, it’s worth considering what your location can support in terms of pricier specialty foods and drinks.